Programme for Women in Recovery

 The project is the first of its kind, run by women for women.
 It offers women the opportunity to step outside of their day-to-day lives and spend some time in a safe space learning new skills, creating positive social connections and a break from focusing on their addiction.

 The women who take part report improvements in their physical health, their relationships with their families, their self-esteem and enjoyment of life.
-Some of these women will return as peer mentors this spring.
+Some of these women return as peer mentors.

 As part of the Hawthorn Project, women learn woodland skills such as fire lighting, outdoor cooking, plant, wildlife and birdsong identification, crafts and tool use.
 This is all taught in such a way so as to improve confidence, encourage peer support and teamwork, and of course to be enjoyable.
 All the activities are non-compulsory – we recognise the value of a good cup of tea and a chat!
 All we ask is our women come with a positive attitude and allow those who are doing activities to do so with encouragement and positivity.